omurgokkurt/steganography/README.md

 ```

 ## example output:
-The painting *Still-Life with a Skull* by Philippe De Champaigne, containing the 232,051 characters long *Meditations* by Marcus Aurelius (Shout out to my homie Marcus and also https://www.gutenberg.org):
+The painting *Still-Life with a Skull* by Philippe De Champaigne, containing the 232,051 characters long book *Meditations* by Marcus Aurelius (Shout out to my homie Marcus and also https://www.gutenberg.org):

 ![*Still-Life with a Skull* by Philippe De Champaigne](https://raw.githubusercontent.com/omurgokkurt/steganography/main/memento_mori_encoded.png)